A change of focus: Coping when injury strikes and coming out stronger by Penny Wilmott

 Ironically the determination, single mindedness, perseverance, and competitive mindset which helps us to achieve our goals in running, has the potential to become unhelpful when faced with repeated injuries.
 It can become a fight between our mind and body, which ends up with our body losing the battle.

 As a result of this revelation, I have decided to completely change how I approach the problem.
 Rather than keep up the fight between my mind and body, I have focussed on letting go and trying to get them to work together.
 My goals have had to change and I have had to learn to be patient (very very patient I might add!) and to listen to my body and make choices that help my body work with me to get to where I want to be.
 I have had to accept that at this current time I cannot do races, speed work or the mileage that I want to do.
 I’m working at the core strength and conditioning exercises that my physio and personal trainer are developing with me (and this can be very boring!).
+I’m really getting interested on this, in the future I would like to learn how to become a personal trainer.
 All of this is nothing like the buzz of a PB or the excitement of a race or tough training session, but it has a greater chance of getting me to where I want to be.

 So here are my tips for anyone in a similar position (especially those with repeated injury problems):